What is an Ecommerce business?

 Over the years, the electronic business has rapidly grown.
 It has been projected to hit $4.878 trillion in 2021.
 As a result, E-commerce has become an essential tool for both small and large business firms worldwide.

 The history of eCommerce goes back to the 1960s.
-However, it has been more than a half-century since it was introduced to exchange data through the Electronic Data Interchange(EDI).
+However, it has been over a half-century since it was introduced to exchange data through Electronic Data Interchange(EDI).

 The introduction of an online service provider, CompuServe, was made in 1969.
-The online service provider introduced email and internet connectivity, which influenced E-commerce websites.
+The online service provider introduced email and internet connectivity, influencing E-commerce websites.